Irritable Bowel Syndrome

 Irritable Bowel Syndrome may be caused by either physiological (body chemistry) factors as well as psychological factors.

-Before commencing any kind of psychotherapy, we recommend consulting your doctor to determine any medical problems that may be contributing to your IBS.
+Before commencing any kind of psychological therapy, we recommend consulting your doctor to determine any medical problems that may be contributing to your IBS.

 Irritable Bowel Syndrome is certainly exacerbated by Stress and Anxiety and although medication is often prescribed for the condition, psychotherapy treatments aimed at resolving the Stress or Anxiety are often the most effective ways of alleviating the symptoms.